 How to Grow and Care

-Chamaelobivia ‘Yellow Bird’ is a hybrid between Chamaecereus silvestrii (now renamed Echinopsis chamaecereus) and Lobvia, but since both of those are now reclassified as Echinopsis, that makes this an Echinopsis hybrid.
+This cactus, formerly known as ×Chamaelobivia 'Yellow Bird', is a hybrid between Chamaecereus silvestrii (now renamed Echinopsis chamaecereus) and unknown Lobvia, but since Chamaecereus and Lobvia are now reclassified as Echinopsis, that makes it an Echinopsis hybrid.

 - Back to genus Echinopsis